Ritika-Bhambri/docling-exploration/README.md

 - The Output produced was a lightweight file(28 KB) with semantic structure and document heirarchy well preserved.
 - This output looked a lot different than the rest of the documents generated thus far so i wanted to take a deeper look into the output.
 I found that every piece of content was wraped in small XML-style tags.
 The location co-ordinates like `<loc_153>` `<loc_210>` tell exactly where that text or image sits on the page.
 - DocTags may be useful for RAG applications that require lightweight processing with basic structure and region aware retrieval but for most RAG systems Markdown or JSON format are much easier to work with.
+- **DocTags is the training data format for vision-language models like SmolDocling and IBM Granite-Docling.
+It is not a RAG input format.
+For the Fedora RPM Guidelines RAG system in Milestone 2, DocTags provides no advantage over Markdown or JSON.**

 ### Image Modes